 Recycled Materials & Resource Consumption: Our Sustainability Initiatives

-DressesOur HeartTips and Trends | July 3, 2025
+DressesOur HeartTips and Trends | January 14, 2026

 Bride in Jungle Wearing Fit-and-Flare Wedding Dress

 Newsflash!
 We’re super passionate about all things recycled materials and resource consumption because caring about your impact on the planet never goes out of style!
 In case you missed the memo, resource consumption is all about the consumption of non-renewable, or less often, renewable resources.
 We believe in LOVE and love for ALL – including Mother Earth.
-So let’s talk about how we’re implementing systems changes to reduce our environmental impact.
+So, let’s talk about how we’re implementing systems changes to reduce our environmental impact.
 And what you can do as a consumer!
 Read on to learn more and be sure to check out our lower-impact dresses!

 Maggie Sottero has been making positive impacts through our inclusivity efforts, social responsibility, and environmental initiatives.
 We have promised to create beautiful and inclusive experiences for all our brides, expand into our global community through charitable actions, and disrupt the standard to create a more sustainable wedding space.

-Managing resource consumption is something we’re passionate about!
-To learn more about why and how our various partnerships and projects help us do that, check out our YouTube video, Sustainable Practices | Lower-Impact Wedding Dress Fabrics:
+Managing more sustainable resource consumption is something we’re passionate about!
+To learn more about why and how our various partnerships and projects help us do that, check out our YouTube video, Sustainable Practices | Lower-Impact Wedding Dress Fabrics

 We’re reimagining everything we do with a regenerative, future-facing view.
 The Maggie family is committed to being the change, disrupting the standard, and creating the future to ensure our brides’ love stories—and our Planet— endure.